Have you ever felt overwhelmed and stressed with too much to do and insufficient time? It’s a familiar feeling.

 Tracking time spent is similar to tracking your spending.
 By doing so, you may better see how wasteful you are and can make changes.

 Budget your time wisely for what you need to do first before acting.
 When budgeting your money for essential needs such as living costs, you can better assess what you have for discretionary spending for your wants.

 When you spend time foolishly, you may be late on deadlines, do a poor job, and need outside help to complete your job.
-Overspending leads to ramping up debt that may be difficult to pay off.
+Overspending leads to ramping up debt, which may take more work.

-Being frugal with your time is a way to acknowledge you wish to spend it more prudently.
+Being frugal with your time is a way to acknowledge your wish to spend it more prudently.
 The same goes for money when we are cheap with how we spend money.

 For college students, having time management skills are a must to achieve their goals.
 Avoid procrastination by taking better control of your schedule.
-Managing your time will help you to do well and graduate from school and start your career.
+Managing your time will help you do well, graduate from school, and start your career.
 Time management skills are relevant, and you can carry these skills forward into the workplace to be more effective and efficient at your job.

 I Wasted Time At College